5.5 Employment Opportunities Related to Law

 - How Much Writing Do You Have to Do in Law School?, Word Counter Blog

-Limited Liability Legal Technicians (LLLT)
+Limited Liability Legal Technicians

-The position of Limited Liability Legal Technician (LLLT) is a relatively new career field.
-An LLLT does not practice law at the same level as a fully licensed attorney; however, LLLTs work at a professional level higher than a paralegal (Speck, 2017).
+The position of LLLT is a relatively new career field.
+While an LLLT does not practice law at the same level as a fully licensed attorney, LLLTs work at a professional level higher than a paralegal (Speck, 2017).
 In 2012, Washington became the first state to implement an LLLT program; unfortunately, in 2020, Washington became the first state to cancel its LLLT program (Rigley, 2020).
-Several states still maintain their LLLT programs; however, the trend seems to be “wait and see” regarding whether LLLT programs will be expanded or canceled (Byers, 2018-2019).
+For a discussion of Washington’s decision to cancel its LLLT program, see Washington, State That Pioneered Licensed Legal Technicians, Cancels The Program.
+Several states still maintain their LLLT programs.
+However, the trend seems to be taking a wait and see approach when it comes to whether LLLT programs will be expanded or canceled (Byers, 2018–2019).

 - The L in Triple LTs: The Limited Nature of Licenses for Legal Technicians, Oklahoma Bar Association